kgills/FCC-lights/README.md

 </br>

 ## Light Basics
 Most of the lights can change colors and intensity.
 The house lights can only change intensity, they are always the same color.
 Use the **MS 2.1 "Full Plot"** tab to select the lights.
-You can select multiple lights or groups at the same time.
-The channel number will appear in the command line.
+You can select multiple lights or groups at the same time by left clicking the lights.
+The channel numbers and groups will appear in the command line.

+Use the **Clear** button or **Backspace** on the keyboard to clear out the command line and start over.

 Once you have the light(s) or group(s) selected, choose the desired color on the right.
 Use the **Level Wheel** to change the intensity.

 <img height="175" src="pics/magic.jpg">
 </br>

-House light intensity can be controlled in the **MS 2.1 "Full Plot"** tab, they can be control individually using the **Channels** tab on the right screen.
+House light intensity can be controlled in the **MS 2.1 "Full Plot"** tab.
+This will set the intensity for all of the house lights.
+Control them individually using the **Channels** tab on the right screen.

 * 500: Front, closest to the stage
 * 501: Middle